awhb/diffusion-with-fastai/README.md

 pip install -e .
 ```

-This installs the `miniai` library which I will be creating with FastAI in this course.
+This installs the `miniai` library which I will be learning to create through the fast.ai course.

 {TBC}